abdulsaleh/asyncio-for-ai/src/introduction.md

 AI applications spend a lot of time waiting.

 They wait on model responses, database queries, or even agent tool calls.
 Most AI applications are IO-bound.
-They wait on external services or disk reads, not CPU cycles.
+They wait on external services, not CPU cycles.

-`asyncio` is a library for writing concurrent code with `async/await` syntax in Python.
-It can help you write faster, more scalable code by doing IO work concurrently.
-For example, instead of sending one model request at a time, you can send many at once.
+`asyncio` is a library for writing faster, more scalable IO-bound code in Python.
+It uses `async/await` syntax to run concurrent code, allowing you to send hundreds of model requests at once instead of one at a time.

-Making concurrent API calls is the most common use of `asyncio`, but you can build way cooler things like rate limiters, producer-consumer pipelines, or web crawlers.
+Making concurrent API calls is the most common usecase of `asyncio`, but you can also use it to build way cooler things like rate limiters, producer-consumer pipelines, or web crawlers.
 This is a guide about building those cool things.

 ## How this guide is structured